 Data remain insufficient to address the effect that exposure to zidovudine or other antiretroviral (ARV) agents in utero might have on long-term risk of neoplasia or organ system toxicities in children.
-Data from follow-up of PACTG 076 infants through age 6 years do not indicate any differences in immunologic, neurologic, and growth parameters between infants who were exposed to the zidovudine regimen and those who received placebo, and no malignancies have been seen.1-3 As discussed earlier in NRTI Drugs and Mitochondrial Toxicity, data are conflicting regarding whether mitochondrial dysfunction is associated with perinatal exposure to ARVs.
-Children with in utero exposure to ARVs who develop significant organ system abnormalities of unknown etiology, particularly of the nervous system or heart, should be evaluated for potential mitochondrial dysfunction.4-6 Follow-up of children with exposure to ARVs should continue into adulthood because of the theoretical concerns regarding the potential for carcinogenicity of the nucleoside analogue ARV drugs.
+Data from follow-up of PACTG 076 infants through age 6 years did not indicate any differences in immunologic, neurologic, and growth parameters between infants who were exposed to the zidovudine regimen and those who received placebo, and no malignancies were noted.1-3 Data are conflicting regarding whether mitochondrial dysfunction is associated with perinatal exposure to ARV drugs.
+Children with in utero exposure to ARVs who develop significant organ system abnormalities of unknown etiology, particularly of the nervous system or heart, should be evaluated for potential mitochondrial dysfunction.4-6 It is also unclear from laboratory-based and long-term clinical studies of infants and preadolescent children with in utero exposure to ARV drugs whether residual effects of these medications result in clinical consequences.7-11 Studies should continue into adulthood because of the theoretical concerns regarding the potential for carcinogenicity of the nucleoside analogue ARV drugs.
 Long-term follow-up should include annual physical examinations of all children exposed to ARV drugs.
-Innovative methods are needed to provide follow-up of infants with in utero exposure to ARV drugs.
+Innovative methods are needed to provide follow-up of infants, children, and youth with in utero exposure to ARV drugs.
 Information regarding such exposure should be part of ongoing permanent medical records for children, particularly those who are uninfected.